Authentic Puerto Rican Coquito

-This Puerto Rican Coquito is a classic cocktail made with seasonal spices, coconut and rum, giving it a taste similar to eggnog.
-It's a creamy yet light, cinnamon & nutmeg infused cocktail.
+This authentic Puerto Rican Coquito is a classic cocktail made with cinnamon, coconut and rum, giving it a creamy rich flavor that’s similar to (but way better than) eggnog.
+The key to infusing this drink with bold cinnamon flavor is a super simple spice tea.

-Coquito is a popular drink enjoyed around the holidays in Puerto Rico.
+Coquito is a classic cocktail, typically enjoyed around the holidays on the island of Puerto Rico and throughout the diaspora.

 Step by Step Instructions